Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Cross approximation

-{\bf Remark 2}: Since the algorithm only works with one single column of $\vek M$ in each iteration, it does not require the whole matrix to be generated.
-This is especially beneficial for very large matrices that are beyond memory capacity whereon the algorithm can take a function $\E M(i)$ that returns only the $i$-th column as input.
+{\bf Remark 2}: Since the algorithm only works with one single column of $\mat M$ in each step, it does not require the whole matrix to be generated at once.
+This is especially beneficial in handling very large matrices that are beyond memory capacity, where the $\mat M$ in the input list of the algorithm can be replaced by a function $\E M(i)$ that returns only the $i$-th column of $\mat M$.

 Algorithm~\ref{DCA} produces the same result as would a fully pivoted CA(Algorithm \ref{a1}), since it just make the same global maximization in a more efficient way by taking advantage of SPSD properties and accordingly only updates the relevant entries.
-E.g. though here only the diagonal of $\vek R$ is updated(as in step 8) in each iteration, once a pivot column is chosen its ``owed'' updation is redeemed(as in step 7).
-So the error bound mentioned in Remark 1 also holds for Algorithm \ref{DCA} and the maximum entry-wise error is just the maximal of $\vek d$.
+That is to say, though here only the diagonal of $\mat R$ is updated (as in step 8) in each step, once a pivot column is chosen, its ``owed'' updating is redeemed (as in step 7).
+So the error bound mentioned in Remark 1 also holds for Algorithm \ref{DCA} and the maximum entry-wise error is just the maximum of $\vek d$.

-Notice that selecting pivot as the maximum in modulus in the diagonal is also proved optimal in \cite{Bach2005} in term of maximizing lower bound of gain in each rank-1 approximation and in \cite{Harbrecht2012} in term of minimizing trace norm error.
+Notice that selecting the pivot as the maximum in modulus in the diagonal is also proved optimal in \cite{Bach2005} in terms of maximizing the lower bound of gain in each rank-1 approximation and in \cite{Harbrecht2012} in term of minimizing the trace norm error.